LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 user extensible by defining clauses for their multifile predicates.

-The user can define new types to use in the property mode templates to use with its QuickCheck tests by defining clauses for the `arbitrary` library category multifile predicates.
+The user can define new types to use in the property mode templates to use with its QuickCheck tests by defining clauses for the `type` library object and the `arbitrary` library category multifile predicates.
+QuickCheck will use the later to generate arbitrary input arguments and the former to verify output arguments.
+As a toy example, assume that the property mode template have an argument of type `bit` with possible values `0` and `1`.
+We would then need to define:

+	:- multifile(type::type/1).
+	type::type(bit).

+	:- multifile(type::check/2).
+	type::check(bit, Term) :-
+		once((Term == 0; Term == 1)).

+	:- multifile(arbitrary::arbitrary/1).
+	arbitrary::arbitrary(bit).

+	:- multifile(arbitrary::arbitrary/2).
+	arbitrary::arbitrary(bit, Arbitrary) :-
+	   random::member(Arbitrary, [0, 1]).

 Skipping tests